fatma2123456/CLASSIFYING-RESPIRATORY-DISEASES-FROM-X-RAYS/README.md

 3. **Improved Feature Recognition**: CHELA empowers deep learning models to discern textures and densities that may be overlooked.
 This capability is crucial for differentiating between conditions, such as **viral versus bacterial pneumonia**, ensuring patients receive the most accurate diagnoses.

 ---
+<h2 id="imbalanced-data">Imbalanced Data ⚖️</h2>
+This imbalance can cause challenges when training machine learning models, as models may become biased toward the majority class.
+They might achieve high overall accuracy by primarily predicting the majority class while failing to effectively recognize the minority class.
+This can lead to poor performance, especially for applications where the minority class is of significant interest, such as in medical diagnoses or fraud detection.
 ---
 <h2 id="imbalanced-data-impact">Imbalanced Data Can Affect Our Model ⚖️</h2>